Riley-Day syndrome is an inherited disorder that affects nerves throughout the body.

 - Treating aspiration pneumonia

 Advances in diagnosis and treatment are increasing the survival rate.
-A newborn baby with Riley-Day has a 1 in 2 chance of living to age 30.
+About half of babies born with Riley-Day will live to age 30.

 The following complications are possible: